scipion-em/docs/_sources/docs/developer/architecture.rst.txt

 * **Data viewers**: Visualization of data is essential to analyze image processing results.
-In Scipion, we have re-used some of the data visualization tools developed in existing EM software packages, such as xmipp's ``showj`` and Eman particle picking.
+In Scipion, we have re-used some of the data visualization tools developed in existing EM software packages, such as Xmipp's ``showj`` and Eman particle picking.
 We have also developed some new tools, such as a web tool similar to xmipp ``showj``, which is very useful for displaying tables, galleries of images, or volumes.